Sue (dinosaur): Exhibition

-After the bones were prepared, photographed and studied, they were sent to New Jersey where work began on making the mount.
-This work consists of bending steel to support each bone safely and to display the entire skeleton articulated as it was in life.
-The real skull was not incorporated into the mount as subsequent study would be difficult with the head 13 ft off the ground.
-Parts of the skull had been crushed and broken and thus appeared distorted.
-This also provides scientists with easier access to the skull as they continue to study it.
+Following preparation, photography, and study, the bones were sent to New Jersey where work began on making the mount.
+Sue's mount consists of a bent steel frame which supports each bone safely, displaying the skeleton fully articulated as it was in life.

+The dinosaur's real skull was not incorporated into the mounted display, as subsequent study would be difficult with the head 13 ft off the ground.
+Additionally, parts of the skull had been crushed and broken and thus appeared distorted.
 The museum made a cast of the skull, and altered this cast to remove the distortions, thus approximating what the original undistorted skull may have looked like.
 The cast skull was also lighter, allowing it to be displayed on the mount without the use of a steel upright under the head.
-The original skull is exhibited in a case that can be opened to allow researchers access for study.
-Originally, the Field Museum had plans to incorporate SUE into their preexisting dinosaur exhibit on the second floor, but had little left in their budget to do so after purchasing it.
-Instead, the T. rex was put on display near the entrance on the first floor of the museum where it would remain for the next 18 years.
+The original skull was exhibited in a separate case, which could be opened to allow researchers access for study.

+Originally, the Field Museum had plans to incorporate Sue into their preexisting dinosaur exhibit on the second floor, but had little left in their budget to do so after purchasing it.
+Instead, the T. rex was put on display in the building's main hall directly in front of the museum's north entrance, where it would remain for the next 18 years.